agency-ai-solutions/n8n-nodes-agencii/README.md

 - `metadata`: Additional response metadata
 - `model`: The model used for the completion

+## Design Principles

+- Connectivity, not configuration:
+  - This node connects n8n to your agencies on the Agencii.ai platform.
+It does not configure agent behavior.
+- Platform-managed tuning:
+  - Model, temperature, max tokens, system prompts, tools, and multi-agent logic are defined on the platform.
+- Fixed endpoint:
+  - The endpoint is fixed and not user-editable in this node.
+Routing to the correct agency is handled via your Integration ID.
+- Default agent routing:
+  - Messages are routed to your agency’s default agent unless otherwise configured on the platform.
+- Session-focused:
+  - Provide `Session ID` to continue context; omit it to start a new session automatically.

 ## Credentials

 To use this node, you need to configure your Agencii.ai Platform credentials: